You’ve been promoted. Or, maybe, you’re starting a new job at a new company. Either way, you have a fresh start– and a new set of challenges.

 Instead, stay focused on the things the other person is saying.
 Pause and give them time to fully express themselves.
-Then ask a follow up questions or two to ensure you understand everything they’re saying.
+Then ask a follow-up question or two to ensure you understand everything they’re saying.

 As you get comfortable with those habits, the final step is to practice Active Listening Skills:

-When you think you’ve heard them out completely, take a moment to state what you think they said back to you using your own words and ideas.
+When you think you’ve heard them out completely, take a moment to state what you think they said back to them using your own words.

 They can then tell you if that’s correct or not, and clarify anything.
 This ensures you understood what they communicated to you before you move onto the next thing you’re thinking of.

 Asking good questions is a skill to develop like any other.
 Fortunately, we have a collection of the best battle-tested questions for a variety of situations to help you: